 1. Legal DNA tests are court admissible.

 The United States government, particularly the U.S. court system, does not accept just any document as legal proof of DNA, paternity, or ancestry.
 They only accept DNA test results from testing that occurs in a courtroom, an attorney’s office, or at a certified lab that specializes in medical testing.
 Often, the court will request birth certificates and other legal documents as part of the process.
-Once the DNA test results are submitted as evidence along with other documents and testimony, the court makes a final ruling.
+Once the results of the court admissible DNA tests are submitted as evidence along with other documents and testimony, the court makes a final ruling.
 Non-legal DNA tests--such as at-home DNA kits--are not court admissible.

 2. Legal DNA tests follow a regulated chain of custody.